Slynchy/FNAF-JS/README.md

 # FNAF-JS
-The first FNAF game in JavaScript/HTML
+The first FNAF game in JavaScript/HTML.

+Ported without reverse engineering of the MMF code; port was done entirely by "reflection"

 Pretty much finished, just needs method of auth.